kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 ## Parallelization
 ### Parallelization with MPI
 Closeness centrality algorithm was not designed to be computationally efficient on large graph structures because it requires visiting each node and find the minimum path.
 From our implementation of Prim?s algorithm, we can see that parallelization of this alone is a non-trivial task.
 Previous literature suggests that speed up is mainly achieved though parallelizing the minimum path algorithm used to find distance (prim?s algorithm in our case), and then using implementing a hybrid parallelization.
 Thus, for MPI parallelization of closeness centrality algorithm, we first use our MPI parallelized prims algorithm to first see how much it does speed up closeness centrality alone.
 See prims algorithm section for how we parallelized this minimum spanning path with MPI.
+We see below that speed up is nearly linear, which demonstrates how efficient MPI can coordinate communication and synchronization between processors.

 ![](BFS_CC/cc_mpi_su.png)